 A DAC will sound it's best when isolated from all sources of noise.
-In the case of a coaxial signal, optical isolation eliminates galvanic conduction and high frequency noise.
-Coaxial cables need to be well shielded to prevent their impairment as RF antennae and isolated low noise power supplies (batteries preferred) with AC or DC filters are recommended.
+In the case of a coaxial signal, optical isolation eliminates galvanic conduction and source RF noise; well shielded coaxial cables limit their impairment as RF antennas; Faraday isolation of digital components prevents radiated RF noise effects; and ultra-low noise power (battery preferred!) at the DAC helps maximize sound quality.

 Orders are being accepted now.
-DC•ZERO ships in December.
+DC•BLOCK ships in January.